WalterWoshid/AOP/README.md

 In PHP's AOP extension, a join point can be:

 * before any method / function call
 * after any method / function call
 * around any method / function call
 * During the arousing of an exception of any method / function
 * after any method / function call, should the method terminate normally or not (triggers an exception or not)

 In our first example, we used a "before" join point.

 ### Pointcut ###

-Pointcuts are a way to describe whether or not a given join point will trigger the execution of an advice.
+Pointcuts are a way to describe whether a given join point will trigger the execution of an advice.

 In PHP's AOP extension, pointcuts can be configured with a quite simple and straightforward syntax.